vitwit/matic-telemetry/README.md

 net_stats_ip = "heimdall-mainnet.vitwit.com:3000"
 ```

-Use this to connect to mainnet dashboard
+Use the following secret_key and IP to connect to testnet dashboard

 ```
 [stats_details]